10 Best Herbal Teas For Bad Breath

 salvia officinalis tea

-Salvia officinalis, commonly known as sage, is a herbal plant that has been traditionally used for its various health benefits, including its ability to help with bad breath.
+Salvia officinalis, commonly known as sage, has been traditionally used for its medicinal properties, including its ability to combat bad breath.

 mentha piperita tea